Trail maps, photos, videos, and info for some of the best hikes in (and near) New Jersey.

 Ramapo Lake and the Van Slyke Castle ruins, plus views of the surrounding area and the NYC skyline.
 Bergen/Passaic County.

-Hike over boardwalks and a suspension bridge before climbing the “Stairway to Heaven” – one of the best viewpoints in NJ.
+Hike over boardwalks and a suspension bridge before climbing the “Stairway to Heaven” – one of the best viewpoints in New Jersey.
+This is the full version of the hike above.
 Sussex County.

 Hike through some of the prettiest forest in New Jersey to a glacial lake 1,000 feet above the surrounding area.
 Worthington State Forest / Delaware Water Gap – Warren County.